 When to Wake UP

 This is going to be determined by your own individual situation.
-I am a teacher and so most days I have to be to work by 8:30 a.m., meaning I should leave my house by 8.
-On days when I teach the first period, I have to be to work by 7:30 a.m. and out the door by 7.
+For example, I am a teacher and so most days I have to be to work by 8:30 a.m.
+This means I should leave my house by 8.
+On days when I teach the first period, I have to be to work by 7:30 a.m.
+Consequently, on those days, I should be the door by 7.

 This is the first step in building a morning routine: when does your primary obligation (work) start?